 - A doctor of medicine (M.D.) or doctor of osteopathy (D.O.) who is licensed to practice medicine or osteopathy where the care is provided; or

 - 2. One of the following providers, but only when the provider is licensed to practice where the care is provided, is rendering a service within the scope of that license and such license is required to render that service, and is providing a service for which benefits are specified in this booklet:

 - A dentist (D.D.S. or D.M.D.)

 - An optometrist (O.D.)

 - A dispensing optician

 - A podiatrist or chiropodist (D.P.M., D.S.P. or D.S.C.)

 - A licensed clinical psychologist

 - A licensed educational psychologist or other provider permitted by California law to provide behavioral health treatment services for the treatment of pervasive developmental disorder or autism only

 - A chiropractor (D.C.)

+- An acupuncturist (A.C.)

 - A licensed clinical social worker (L.C.S.W.)

 - A marriage and family therapist (M.F.T.)

 - A licensed professional clinical counselor (L.P.C.C.)

 - A physical therapist (P.T. or R.P.T.)

 - A speech pathologist

 - An audiologist

 - An occupational therapist (O.T.R.)

 - A respiratory care practitioner (R.C.P.)

+- A psychiatric mental health nurse (R.N.)

 - A nurse midwife

 - A nurse practitioner

 - A physician assistant

-- A psychiatric mental health nurse (R.N.)

 - A registered dietitian (R.D.) or another nutritional professional with a master's or higher degree in a field covering clinical nutrition sciences, from a college or university accredited by a regional accreditation agency, who is deemed qualified to provide these services by the referring M.D. or D.O.
-A registered dietitian or other nutritional professional as described here are covered for the provision of diabetic medical nutrition therapy and nutritional counseling for the treatment of eating disorders such as anorexia nervosa and bulimia nervosa only.
+A registered dietitian or other nutritional professional as described here are covered for

+the provision of diabetic medical nutrition therapy and nutritional counseling for the treatment of eating disorders such as anorexia nervosa and bulimia nervosa only
-- A qualified autism service provider, qualified autism service professional, and a qualified autism service paraprofessional, as described under the BENEFITS FOR PERVASIVE DEVELOPMENTAL DISORDER OR AUTISM section.